pulumi/pulumi/developer-docs/architecture/resource-registration.md

 The resulting list of antichains is a list of list of delete steps that can be safely executed in parallel.
-Since deletes must be processed in reverse order (so that resources are not deleted prior to their dependents), the step generator reverses the list and then issues each sublist to the step executor.
+Since deletes must be processed in reverse order (so that resources are not deleted prior to their dependents), the step generator reverses the list and then issues each sublist to the [step exectuor].

 ### Resource Diffing